-Any impact on the Statement of Accounts will be assessed at the time of adoption by the CIPFA Code of Practice.
+Any impact on the Statement of Accounts will be assessed at the time of adoption by the CIPFA Code of Practice, but based on our initial assessment we do not expect any of the changes to be material.

 3. Critical Accounting Judgements In Applying Accounting Policies